 Scheduled connections rely primarily on local control logic at the customer facility to enforce compliance with the Dispatch Limiting Schedule.
 Real-time dispatch signals from the Company are not required for normal operation under this offering.

 While telemetry and monitoring may be required to verify compliance, the operational control model is intentionally simpler than that of actively managed connections.
 The Dispatch Limiting Schedule is defined as part of the interconnection documentation.
-Customer-owned controls would be responsible for implementing the schedule and commanding the facility to curtail or otherwise adjust operation as required.
-Company controls would additionally be installed to as a safeguard to ensure that, if the facility operates outside the defined schedule boundaries, failsafe actions can be taken—most commonly resulting in disconnection of the site from the electric power system.
+Customer-owned controls are responsible for implementing the schedule and commanding the facility to curtail or otherwise adjust operation as required.
+Company-owned controls or protective devices would additionally be installed as a safeguard to ensure that, if the facility operates outside the defined schedule boundaries, fail-safe actions can be taken—most commonly resulting in disconnection of the site from the electric power system.

 Applicability and Use cases (who this works for and/or targets)